matomo-org/developer-documentation/docs/4.x/dependency-injection.md

   }
 ```

-When you incject your own classes, Matomo will also automatically resolve the dependencies for these classes using the
+When you inject your own classes, Matomo will also automatically resolve the dependencies for these classes using the
 constructor.
 Say for the above `MyEntityDao` example you can take advantage of having dependencies automatically resolved like this

 ```php